-The Benefits and Risks of a Plant-Based Diet
+What Are the Benefits and Risks of a Plant Based Diet?

 A plant-based diet presents a host of benefits and, surprisingly, can pose some possible threats to human health.
 Good for the environment and packed with nutrients - a plant-based diet can be a great asset to your well-being, but only when care is taken to avoid the risks associated with a long-term plant based diet.

 Benefits of a Plant-Based Diet

 If you are looking to stay slim and trim, a plant based diet works well if you use it to reduce calories while ensuring you also consume enough protein.
 While "plant-based" does not mean a strict vegetarian, it does mean that the foundation of the diet rests upon foods that are grown in the ground, such as legumes, whole grains, fruits, vegetables, as well as nuts and seeds.
 Some plant-based diets also include fish and some lean meat as well, though this depend on the individual plan.

 It's well-known in the scientific world that diets containing large amounts of fruits and vegetables can help people prevent a variety of chronic diseases.
 Extra fiber and potassium help stave off heart disease, and when whole foods displace refined carbohydrates it helps individuals steer clear of diabetes.
 The potent phytochemicals found in fruits and vegetables can help ward off cancer as well.

 Plant-based diets also usually contain a variety of colorful foods, which are packed with a variety of nutrients aside from the well-known vitamins and minerals.
 For example, bell peppers have a variety of carotenoids that serve as antioxidants, and give those peppers their brilliant orange, red and yellow colors.